mark-henry/hotfix/README.md

 * Enumerate .xlsx files by name instead of saying 'all .xlsx files'.
 * Frontend: When typing issue number, 'enter' creates new issue and puts focus on issue number field.
 * Frontend: Create field that quickly populates issue number based on Sai's initial request email.
 Paste in the email text and it shall create one issue per issue.
+* Investigate using something else instead of XML

 Author: mhenry